In Hope Stories

 For retired police officer Jim Murray, 53, and his wife Ally, it was a devastating blow to learn his brain tumour had returned.
 His tumour, a glioblastoma multiforme (GBM), brings with it the dire prognosis of just 12 – 18 months.
 Now two years after his initial diagnosis, Jim and Ally are making the most of every day by travelling and spending time with their three sons Callum, Simon and Richard, and their grandchildren.

 Here is Jim’s story, as told by his wife, Ally…

-Recently, Jim and I bought a campervan, which allows us to go on regular holidays around the UK.
-We try to book one at least once a month to stay positive and this gives us something to look forward to.
-In August 2019, we enjoyed a 1,400-mile road trip around Scotland and it was great to experience the outdoors together.
-We’ve also visited Devon and Cornwall and are looking forward to more holidays together.
+Now we have more time on our hands, Jim and I try to make the most of every day by travelling.
+We recently bought a campervan, which allows us to go on regular holidays around the UK.
+We try to book one at least once a month to stay positive and this

 Jim and I try to stay positive and, alongside our holidays, fundraising for the Brain Tumour Research charity has given us focus.
 Shortly after Jim’s diagnosis, our very close family friend Wayne Byles, who is like a son to us, set up Canoeing for a Cure, a Fundraising Group under the umbrella of Brain Tumour Research.

 “Wayne recently completed an astonishing 12 half marathons over 12 days, raising more than £3,700.
 We’re so grateful for all he has done in support of Jim and he’s been a huge help through a desperate time.”